-You can feel overwhelmed when you search our archive library for strategies that apply to the self-employed.
+You can feel overwhelmed when you search our archive library for tax reduction strategies that apply to the self-employed.

 Where do we start?

-Now, instead of feeling overwhelmed by the more than 263 possible strategies, you can start with the 10 below:
+Now, instead of feeling overwhelmed by the more than 263 possible tax reduction strategies, you can start with the 10 below:

 - Use the Section 05 plan to make your health insurance a tax-favored business deduction on your Schedule C.

 - Employ your under-age-18 child to make taxable income disappear.